- Mahsa Sezavar Yeganeh

 Although it is a dated European celebration, nowadays, Canada is the only nation experiencing the New Year's Levee.
 This ceremony started in Canada in the 1600s.
 Each province's lieutenant governor and governor-general regulate this event to mark the beginning of a new year and pay respect to the deceased.

 Canadian troops overseas can receive postcards from Edmonton residents by touring the Government House, enjoying refreshments, and sending postcards to their homes.
-The Canadian Forces also have a tradition of receiving new year's guests in their units and headquarters.
+The Canadian Forces also have a tradition of welcoming New Year's guests to their units and headquarters.

 Known as the national holiday of Quebec, St. Jean Baptiste Day takes place on June 24 and falls under the Francophone culture (the Fête Nationale du Quebec).